 I wanted to make his Father’s Day package special.
 So, instead of spelling out Happy Father’s Day on the box flaps, I took pictures of the girls holding signs that said it.
 The lighting looks weird in this photo of the package, but these pictures turned out really cute and he loved it!
 He took the pictures off of the box and taped them up in his room.

-This box had his Father’s Day gift – a new Hydroflask bottle, some dried fruit, candy, Father’s Day cards, Little League Pictures, a photo album, and some requested boxes of Yoo-Hoos.
+This box had his Father’s Day gift – a new Hydroflask, dried fruit, candy, Father’s Day cards, Little League Pictures, a photo album, and some requested boxes of Yoo-Hoos.

 #4 Happy Birthday!

 His birthday package was fun to put together.
 My daughters picked out the background paper – I tried to explain to them that we need to find ‘boy paper’ for daddy, but they are girly girls at heart and the closest we came to ‘boyish’ was the blue background with gold hearts.
-He loved that the kids were involved in making the packages though, so that’s all that matters.
+He loved that the kids helped make the packages though, so that’s all that matters.

-The letters on this package were cut out using my Cricut.
+I made the letters on this package with my Cricut.
 I liked the way they looked, but they were more time-consuming than the stick on ones I mentioned earlier.

 This package was full of his birthday gifts (i.e a couple of books), more dried fruit, a can of boiled peanuts, candy, birthday cards, and some money.

-Normally, I wouldn’t send cash in these packages since they are opened in customs.
-However, since it was his birthday, I thought I would try it and it worked!
-I put $20 in one of the balloons and amazingly it hadn’t been stolen.
+Normally, I wouldn’t send cash in these packages since they are opened and inspected in Customs.
+But since it was his birthday, I thought I would try it and it worked!
+I put $20 in one of the balloons and amazingly it wasn’t stolen.

 Check out this big list of creative birthday care packages!